WiebkeWeber06/qPCR_analysis/workflow.md

 This document describes the full data analysis workflow implemented in the qPCR pipeline, from raw input files to final results and figures.

-The workflow is modular and designed to be reproducible, transparent, and adaptable to different experimental designs.

 ---

 ## Overview of the Pipeline

-The analysis consists of the following major steps:
+The workflow consists of:

 1. Data import and merging
-2. Metadata validation and structure definition
+2. Metadata definition
 3. Quality control (QC)
 4. Optional inter-plate calibration
-5. Preprocessing and filtering
+5. Preprocessing
 6. Technical replicate summarization
-7. Normalization (reference gene-based)
+7. Normalization
 8. Statistical analysis
 9. Visualization
-10. Export of results
+10. Export

-Each step operates on well-defined intermediate DataFrames, allowing inspection and debugging at every stage.

 ---